EricomSoftwareLtd/Shield/README.md

 *sudo chmod +x ericomshield-setup-node.sh*

-*sudo ./ericomshield-setup-node.sh -ips xxx.xx.xx.xx,yy.yy.yy.yy -mng -b*
+*sudo ./ericomshield-setup-node.sh -ips xx.xx.xx.xx,yy.yy.yy.yy -mng -b*

 And more commands you can use: